a claw and a paw can draw

 State and Model the Objective

-The children will draw with paws and claws and will read and write words that end in -aw, such as claw, draw, paw, saw, and straw.
+The children will draw with paws and claws and then read and write words that end in aw, such as claw, draw, paw, saw, and straw.

 Literacy Activities